c25vd3k/VG9reW9fbGVjdHVyZV9zZXJpZXM/README.md

 ## 2. Running the notebook

-- Open terminal, navigate the the repo folder
+- Open terminal (or CMD/Powershell on Windows), navigate the the repo folder
 - Type `docker compose up --build --force-recreate`
 - Copy link to web browser
 - Start Using